As you probably understand from the title of this article, this is about Facebook ads (duh!).

 Go to pages of your competitors, and go through their ads.
 Click them, see their website, see how they position their products and find is they offer certain upsells.

-Maybe they have some email sequence or some like referral programs that they utilize to incentivize users to spread the word about their brand.
+Maybe they have some email sequence or some like referral marketing programs that they utilize to incentivize users to spread the word about their brand.
 You want to gather as much information as possible about the field that you’re getting into.